-The half-loops in this sub-family must be of a constant radius and wind-corrected to appear as a perfect half circle (see full loops discussion below).
+The half-loops in this sub-family must be wind-corrected for a constant radius.

-When a half-loop is preceded by a roll or rolls, the half-loop follows immediately after the rolls without any visible line.
-Should the halfloop begin before the roll is completed, the judge must downgrade the figure one (1) point for every five (5) degrees of half-loop flown on which the roll was performed.
+When a half-loop is preceded by a roll or rolls, the halfloop follows immediately after the rolls without any visible line.
+Drawing a line requires a downgrade in accordance with 8.4.2(c).
+Should the half-loop begin before the roll is completed, the judge must downgrade the figure one (1) point for every five (5) degrees of half-loop flown on which the roll was performed.

 The half-loop followed by a roll is also flown with no line between the half-loop and roll.
 Drawing a line requires a downgrade in accordance with 8.4.2(c).
-Should the roll begin before the half-loop is completed, the judge must downgrade the figure one (1) point for every five (5) degrees of half-loop on which the roll was performed.
-(Fig 8.5.16)
+Should the roll begin before the half-loop is completed, the judge must downgrade the figure one (1) point for every five (5) degrees of half-loop on which the roll was performed (Fig 8.5.16).

-Aircraft rolls five degrees early before reaching horizontal flight.
+· Aircraft rolls 5 degrees early before reaching horizontal flight.
 Deduction of one point is given.